Stay on the course

 His focus here is on a natural fix to a spiritual need.
 When we are in a spiritual war we can easily be dictated to by our hunger and natural senses.

 To make matters worse Jonathon uses the tool that God gave him, his staff, to eat the honey.
+Sometimes we can take a gift of God and use it in a sinful way instead of using it to defeat the enemy.
 So stay on the course, keep your eyes fixed on the challenge ahead and conquer your enemy!